Which place is cheaper, Arles or Nice?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 In the summer, Nice is around the same temperature as Arles.
-Typically, the summer temperatures in Nice in July are around 23°C (73°F), and Arles is about 24°C (75°F).
+Typically, the summer temperatures in Nice in July average around 23°C (73°F), and Arles averages at about 24°C (75°F).

 In July, Nice usually receives less rain than Arles.
 Nice gets 16 mm (0.6 in) of rain, while Arles receives 31 mm (1.2 in) of rain each month for the summer.

 In October, Nice is generally around the same temperature as Arles.
-Temperatures in Nice average around 17°C (63°F), and Arles stays around 16°C (61°F).
+Daily temperatures in Nice average around 17°C (63°F), and Arles fluctuates around 16°C (61°F).

 It's quite rainy in Arles.
 Nice receives a lot of rain in the autumn.
 Nice usually gets less rain in October than Arles.
 Nice gets 108 mm (4.3 in) of rain, while Arles receives 130 mm (5.1 in) of rain this time of the year.

 Nice is a little warmer than Arles in the winter.
-The temperature in Nice is usually 9°C (48°F) in January, and Arles stays around 7°C (44°F).
+The daily temperature in Nice averages around 9°C (48°F) in January, and Arles fluctuates around 7°C (44°F).

 In January, Nice usually receives more rain than Arles.
 Nice gets 83 mm (3.3 in) of rain, while Arles receives 67 mm (2.6 in) of rain each month for the winter.

 In the spring, Nice is around the same temperature as Arles.
-Typically, the spring temperatures in Nice in April are around 13°C (56°F), and Arles is about 13°C (56°F).
+Typically, the spring temperatures in Nice in April average around 13°C (56°F), and Arles averages at about 13°C (56°F).

 Nice usually gets more rain in April than Arles.
 Nice gets 62 mm (2.4 in) of rain, while Arles receives 57 mm (2.2 in) of rain this time of the year.